microsoft/virtualnodesOnAzureContainerInstances/Docs/SecurityCustomizations.md

 The ACI cluster FQDN will always have the format `<clusterName>.<regionName>.atlas.cloudapp.azure.com`, where the value of `clusterName` is unique per cluster and the value of `regionName` corresponds to the region where the ACI cluster is deployed.
 For instance, a FQDN for an ACI cluster in Central India may look something like `sbzip4leutnry21.centralindia.atlas.cloudapp.azure.com`.

-The ACI cluster IP addresses will come out of the `AzureCloud` [service tag](https://learn.microsoft.com/en-us/azure/virtual-network/service-tags-overview).
+The ACI cluster IP addresses will be assigned from the `AzureCloud` [service tag](https://learn.microsoft.com/en-us/azure/virtual-network/service-tags-overview).
 You can get the IP address prefixes corresponding to this service tag [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

 Note that a single virtual node may be communicating with multiple ACI clusters - there is no guarantee of a 1:1 mapping from virtual node to ACI cluster.